M4RC3L05/redux-nim/README.md

 ### Others

-This package is only tested against the devel branch of nim
+This package is build and tested on windows, linux and mac on both master and devel branches of nim (master only for windows)